 - Do you simply need new bathroom fittings, accessories and a new coat of paint?

-- What is your bathroom’s current situation?
-Can you attack the grime and mold with some bleach instead of replacing all existing fittings with brand new bathroom sinks, vanities, and tubs?
+- What is the current situation in your bathroom?
+Can you attack the grime and mold with some bleach instead of replacing all existing fittings with brand new bathroom sinks, vanities, tile, and tubs?

-- Is there another bathroom in the house or does the entire family use the one?
-In such a case, it might help to have a separate area for the toilet and shower.
-This way, someone can still use the vanity and mirror while another person showers.
+- Is there another bathroom in the house or does the entire family use the same one?
+In such cases as these, it might help to have a separate area for the toilet and shower, away from the rest of the bathroom.
+This way, someone can still use the vanity and mirror while another person hops in the shower.

 - Who will be using the bathroom?
-Consider each person’s gender, height, and age when buying bathroom furniture.
+Consider each person’s gender, height, and age when buying bathroom furniture and decorations.

-- How much money can you realistically set aside for the project?
-If you are selling, you might not want to spend too much since you will not be using the bathroom unless of course, it will help you increase your home’s value.
+- How much money can you realistically set aside for your bathroom project?
+If you are selling the home, you might not want to spend too much since you will not be using the bathroom, unless, of course, it will help you increase your home’s value.
+That’s always a good decision!

 Step 3- Consider the latest trends and bathroom remodel ideas

-A bathroom, no matter its size is an area for contemplation, luxury, comfort, and functionality.
-If you feel your bathroom has been wearing a tired look lately (or you are going for a complete redesign), it is time to take a look at the current bathroom trends.
+A bathroom, no matter how big or small it might be, should function as an area for contemplation, luxury, comfort, as well as functionality.
+If you feel your bathroom has been wearing a tired look lately (or if you are going for a complete redesign), it is time to take a look at the current bathroom trends.

-Here is what is hot, as predicted by experts, for creating a modern contemporary space:
+Here are some ideas of what is hot, as recommended by design and style experts, for creating a modern contemporary space in your bathroom at home:

 Timber and timber veneers

 Textured timber is even more popular than before.
-Think walnut and chestnut finishes for depicting warmth and reminding one of nature.
+Think walnut and chestnut finishes if you are wanting to depict warmth and create a constant reminder of nature and natural elements.

 Stone is a key feature of this year’s bathrooms.
 Natural, raw or finished, engineered stone, slabs, and tiles can recreate the luxe look of expensive marble.
-This is an important trend in bathroom flooring.
+This is an important trend in bathroom flooring and could be the perfect fit for your home.

 Blue is still a popular color for tiles